-In the first quarter of 2024, expenditures of approximately \$0.2 million were made towards capacity expansion, equipment and post-harvest automation.
+During the nine months ended September 30, 2024, expenditures of approximately \$0.4 million were made towards capacity expansion, equipment and post-harvest automation.
 We expect to incur expenditures of approximately \$0.5-1.0 million towards capital projects throughout 2024 to implement building enhancements to support higher and consistent output from the facility.

 Over the past three years, the Company undertook new capital projects to increase pre-roll production volumes and output through the purchase, installation and commissioning of automated manufacturing and packaging equipment.
 Supply chain issues resulted in significant delays in receipt of both the manufacturing equipment and the technical support required to complete commissioning for full scale production.
 The pre-roll packaging automation equipment is operational, and the Company saw increased production starting in Q3 2023.
-In the first quarter of 2024, expenditures of approximately \$0.1 million were made towards dried flower and pre-roll automation initiatives.
+During the nine months ended September 30, 2024, expenditures of approximately \$1.6 million were made towards dried flower and pre-roll automation initiatives.
 We expect to incur expenditures of approximately \$2.0-2.5 million in 2024 for final payments owing for the currently operational automated pre-roll manufacturing and packaging equipment.